For Animation Filmmakers:

-- Eastern and Central European Shorts.
-The competition is open to films realized for the cinema with any animation technique,frame by frame or computer graphic.
-Short animated films (the duration of which must not exceed 30minutes of the total running time) produced or co-produced in the following countries are eligible to apply: Albania, Austria, Bosnia and Herzegovina, Bulgaria, Croatia, Czech Republic, Cyprus, Estonia, Georgia, Greece, Hungary, Italy, Kosovo, Latvia, Lithuania, Macedonia, Malta, Moldova, Montenegro, Poland, Romania, Serbia, Slovakia, Slovenia, Switzerland, Turkey and Ukraine
+The competition is open to filmscreated inany animation technique,frame by frame or by computer graphic.
+Short animated films (the durationof which must not exceed 30minutes of the total running time) produced or co-produced in the following countries are eligibleto apply: Albania, Austria, Bosnia and Herzegovina, Bulgaria, Croatia, Czech Republic, Cyprus, Estonia, Georgia, Greece, Hungary, Italy, Kosovo, Latvia, Lithuania, Malta, Moldova, Montenegro, North Macedonia, Poland, Romania, Serbia, Slovakia, Slovenia, Switzerland, Turkey and Ukraine.

-Films must be completed in 2018 or 2019.
+The films must be completed in 2020 or 2021.
 Films previously screened at the Animateka festival are not eligible

 The author of the 16th Animateka visual identity is Edmunds Jansons, a renowned animation film director and graphic designer from Latvia.